The-Poolz/EthSmartContractIO/README.md

 #### Write Request

 A Write request is created by calling the constructor `RpcRequest(string rpcUrl, string to, WriteRpcRequest writeRequest, string? data = null)`.
-This type of request creates a transaction that needs to be mined, which requires gas settings and potentially a value.
+A Write request can call contract write methods, and send money to other account This type of request creates a transaction that needs to be mined, which requires gas settings and potentially a value.

+**Call contract example:**

 ```csharp
 var writeRequest = new RpcRequest(